Top 8 things you should know about Royal Caribbean's 125% onboard credit offer

 You do not have to use it on your next booked cruise.
 Rather, it is like a Future Cruise Credit, where you can apply it as you see fit.

-Once issued, the credit will be valid for use onboard Royal Caribbean sailings through April 2022.
+Once issued, the credit will be valid for use by April 30, 2022 onboard Royal Caribbean sailings through September 30, 2022.